Who controls personal information collected by Bright Horizons?

-- Hardcopy Information: The hardcopy of personal information we collect will remain in the country where you receive the services or provided the information.
+- Hardcopy Information: The hardcopy of personal information we collect will remain in the country where you receive the services or provided the information

 Who does Bright Horizons share personally identifiable information with?

-- To your Employer: Bright Horizons services are often made available to you as a benefit through employer-sponsored programs.
+- To your Employer: Bright Horizons services are often made available to you as a benefit through employer-sponsored programmes.
 In order to meet our obligations to your employer, Bright Horizons will provide details of your use of the services to your employer, which may include your name, dates of use, reasons for use, and other available details.
-We will disclose only information relevant to the utilization of the services.
+We will disclose only information relevant to the utilisation of the services.

 - For Business Transfers: As we continue to develop our business, we might sell or buy assets.
 If any Bright Horizons business unit is sold or substantially all of Bright Horizons is acquired, personal information relevant to the operation sold could be transferred as part of the transaction.